How The System Operates

 - Develop optimum athletic speed

-- Develop strength using Body Weight exercises and other Implements Develop correct running mechanics
+- Develop strength using Body Weight exercises and other Implements to Develop correct running mechanics

 - Develop correct acceleration techniques